Thank you to everyone who attended our CISO 360 Dinner Roundtable.

 Sea Containers, London – Private Dining Room

-Hosted by Pulse Conferences and kindly sponsored by QinetiQ, this group discussion will connect peers to discuss and compare how security teams are managing and mitigating threats specific to the energy, utilities and automated sectors typically associated with CNI.
+Hosted by Pulse Conferences and kindly sponsored by QinetiQ, this group discussion connected peers to discuss and compare how security teams are managing and mitigating threats specific to the energy, utilities and automated sectors typically associated with CNI.

 Adversaries are starting to use novel or hybrid methods to attack or infiltrate organisations.
 For example, electromagnetic and wireless threats present vulnerabilities, that if exploited, can largely go undetected.
 Cyber resilience should no longer be viewed in a silo.
 Cyber resilience should be the cornerstone of our organisational resilience processes and must be adapted to address other threat vectors.

-The discussion is driven by the participating guests themselves with talking points certain to cover:
+The discussion was driven by the participating guests themselves with talking points certain to cover:

 - How do we address new risks without losing focus on older threats?